VladaAlek/find-mysterious-word/README.md

  - source for the [Emoticons](https://beta.emojipedia.org/ "Emoticons")

 ## Further Project´s Development

 ####
- - provide the user with the explanation regarding the clues and answer after for the each of five misterious words

-####
  - provide the user with report about entering unacceptable data type